GeorgeRodgers/PythonPasswordManagerMVP/README.md

 - Key Functions:
   - `found_user()`: Checks if a user exists.
   - `create_user()`: Registers a new user with a hashed master password.
+  - `login()`: Retrieves the hashed master password and salt for the user, the hashed input password is compared with the hashed master.
+If they match the master password and salt are used to generate a key for the encryption and decryption.
   - `add_password()` / `update_password()` / `delete_password()`: Manage account credentials.
   - `list_accounts()` / `retrieve_account_details()`: Retrieve stored account information.